soulshake/fonos/README.md

 ## Dependencies

-- a flash card of at least 4GB
+- a flash card of at least 4GB or so
-- a Raspberry Pi
+- a Raspberry Pi (we're using a Raspberry Pi 3)
-- a way to burn images to SD cards (we recommend [Etcher](https://etcher.io/) recommended)
+- a way to burn images to SD cards (we recommend [Etcher](https://etcher.io/))
 - git
 - Ansible

 ## Setup

 1. Download [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/)
 2. Burn it to your SD card with Etcher
 3. Enable SSH, change the hostname, and enable wifi (optional)

-Get the devices by running: `sudo fdisk -l`.
+List the SD card devices by running `sudo fdisk -l`.
 You should see output like this:

 ```
 Device         Boot Start      End  Sectors  Size Id Type